Blisse/blisse.github.com/_posts/2012-10-09-rdiscount.markdown

 ---

 <p>
-	So apparently [Maruku](http://maruku.rubyforge.org/changelog.html#stable) hasn't been developed in over 3 years.
-The last GEM release was [version 0.6.0 in 2009-05-04](http://maruku.rubyforge.org/changelog.html#stable).
+	So apparently <a href="http://maruku.rubyforge.org/changelog.html#stable">Maruku</a> hasn't been developed in over 3 years.
+The last GEM release was <a href="http://maruku.rubyforge.org/changelog.html#stable">version 0.6.0 in 2009-05-04</a>.
 </p>

 <p>